 The ’94 World Cup was a low point for Argentinian football, with Diego Maradona bowing out after a failed drug test as Basile’s side lost in the round of 16.

-Passarella, who won two World Cups with Argentina as a player and had 70 caps to his name, was brought in to lead his nation at the start of the Maradona-less years.
+Passarella, who won two World Cups with Argentina as a player and had 70 caps to his name, was brought in to lead his nation through life after Maradona.

 He wasted little time making his mark.

 Passarella’s first act, with qualification for the 1998 World Cup in mind, was to ban long hair and earrings.